 What if you have a keyword strategy but you’re not ranking in Google?

 Poor search engine rankings are bad news for any small business owner.
 Just like a shop hidden down a dark, unknown alley is unlikely to get any trade, it’s almost impossible for your website to generate revenue if people can’t find it.

-Common keyword mistakes
+Seven common keyword mistakes

-Using phrases that are too competitive
+1. You’re using phrases that are too competitive

 One of the most common reasons websites fail to rank is because they’ve targeted search terms that already have a huge amount of competition.
 The more competitive your keywords are, the harder it will be for your website to feature highly in search engine results pages.